-- In addition to the above, the bank has identified certain additional exposures as watch-list accounts, and as a prudent practice, has taken provisions against these as appropriate.
-These are: - a) Two identified accounts (One HFC and one Financial Company).
-Total exposure: Rs.
-1,231 Cr.
-Provisions made: Rs.
-923 Cr.
-Provision Coverage 75%. - b) One Infrastructure Account.
-Total Exposure: Rs.
-985 Cr.
-Provision made: Rs.
-154 Cr.
-Provision Coverage 15.6%.
-This account is a performing Tolling concession Road with strong cash flows but repaying behind schedule, hence flagged. - c) Other Legacy Infrastructure loans: Total Exposure: Rs.
-776 Cr.
-Provisions made: Rs.
-540 Cr.
-Provision Coverage: 70%. - Since the Retail Loan Assets are a significant key driver of the growth and business model going forward, we are reporting the NPA% details pertaining to Retail Loan Book of the Bank.
-As of 30 September 2019, the Gross NPA % of the Retail Loan Book was at 2.31% (as compared to 2.32% as of 30 June 2019) and Net NPA % of the Retail Loan Book of the Bank was at 1.08% (as compared to 1.14% as of 30 June 2019) - Most of the Retail Loan Book have come from the Capital First business model where the asset quality trends have been consistently good (GNPA ~2, NNPA ~1%) over the 8 years of operation and marginal movements quarter on quarter even out over time.
+- Since the Retail Loan Assets are a significant key driver of the growth and business model going forward, we are reporting the NPA% details pertaining to Retail Loan Book of the Bank.
+As of 31 December 2019, the Gross NPA % of the Retail Loan Book was at 2.26% (as compared to 2.31% as of 30 September 2019) and Net NPA % of the Retail Loan Book of the Bank was at 1.06% (as compared to 1.08% as of 30 September 2019) - Most of the Retail Loan Book have come from the Capital First business model where the asset quality trends have been consistently good (GNPA ~2, NNPA ~1%) over the 8 years of operation and marginal movements quarter on quarter even out over time.